lewagon/dotfiles/04-Front-End/04-JS-and-DOM/05-JS-puzzle/README.md

 ## Specs

 💡 For this challenge we are using a new JavaScript concept: an event listener.
-You will learn more about event listeners in the next lecture so for now it the code as been written for your in the challenge at the end of the `puzzle.js` file:
+You will learn more about event listeners in the next lecture so for now it the code as been written for you in the challenge at the end of the `puzzle.js` file:

 ```js
 tiles.forEach((tile) => {